-Well it is never going to be easy is it?
+Well it is never going to be easy is it, doing Christmas when you have divorced?
 Though actually I remember doing Christmas just after I got divorced and hoping that it would always be that straightforward.

 I split from my ex five weeks before Christmas about twelve years ago.
 Out of the blue, it just happened.
 The reasons don’t matter now but I found myself thinking “what on earth am I going to do in a month when all they want is their dad?”.
 Statistics suggest that nearly 50% of marriages now end in divorce but that doesn’t make it any easier when it is yours.

 Thankfully I guess circumstances dictated that the three smalls be with me as my ex had moved into a bedsit.
 There was no space for a table let alone three extra beds so there were no arguments, no arrangements really.
 It just happened so they accepted that on Christmas Day that year they couldn’t be with him but he had them on Boxing Day at his parents.

 Recent research by Simpson Millar solicitors suggests that 14% of parents decide by asking the children who they go to (see infographic below).
 I have to say I don’t agree with that approach, it puts children in an impossible position of not wanting to upset the other party, but if it works for those families then good for them.

 My ex and I made a pact, it is the only thing I remember about our actual split, that we would never use the children as pawns.
 They were not chattels to be used in winning a fight and that if arrangements were made that involved them, those arrangements were not changed.
 Christmas would alternate each year and we would make sure nothing ever got in the way of that.
 After all they were still little when we split (Ellie was only 3) so we wanted to make sure the magic of Christmas wasn’t over shadowed by arguments between us, or uncertainty of what was happening.